-Development Authority will lead to an increase in State expenditures of at least \$15 million.
-This figure is a minimum estimate of cost based on the authority's budgeted amounts and expenditures on salaries and benefits charged to school facilities projects in recent years.

-- The OLS expects the bill to increase annual State expenditures associated with the establishment and operation of the Charter School and Renaissance School Project Facilities Loan Program.
+- The OLS finds that expenditures related to providing State appropriations for certain administrative, non-project insurance, operating, and other expenses of the New Jersey Schools Development Authority will lead to an increase in State expenditures of at least \$15 million.
+This figure is a minimum estimate of cost based on the authority's budgeted amounts and expenditures on salaries and benefits charged to school facilities projects in recent years. - The OLS notes that the operations of the Schools Development Authority related to its management of the school construction program are currently funded by appropriations from the New Jersey Debt Defeasance and Prevention Fund.
+Therefore, the State will generally not experience any cost increases as a result of this provision of the bill until such time as the authority is not supported by moneys from the New Jersey Debt Defeasance and Prevention Fund. - The OLS expects the bill to increase annual State expenditures associated with the establishment and operation of the Charter School and Renaissance School Project Facilities Loan Program.
 These cost increases would be borne by the New Jersey Economic Development Authority and would primarily stem from providing program loans and the ongoing administration of the program. - The bill's establishment of the loan program would also increase expenditures and revenues for eligible borrowers who qualify for loans, including non-profit charter schools and renaissance school projects in Schools Development Authority districts. - The OLS notes that indeterminate State debt service aid cost increases will occur as a result of providing State aid incentives for non-Schools Development Authority districts (also known as "regular operating districts") to undertake school facilities projects that implement energy efficiency features.